 Cecilia Laschi is best-known for her research in soft robotics, an area that she pioneered and contributed to develop at international level.
 She investigates fundamental challenges for building robots with soft materials, with a bioinspired approach which started with a study of the octopus as a model for robotics.
 She explores marine applications of soft robots and their use in the biomedical field, with a focus on eldercare.
 She has worked in humanoid and neuro-robotics, applying brain models in humanoid robots.

 She is Editor-in-Chief of Bioinspiration & Biomimetics and Specialty Chief Editor of Soft Robotics in Frontiers in Robotics & AI.
-She serves in the Editorial Boards of Science Robotics and IEEE Robotics & Automation Letters.
-She serves as evaluators for the EC (incl.
-ERC programme), HFSP and national research agencies.
+She serves in the Editorial Boards of Science Robotics.

 She is IEEE Fellow and member of other scientific societies, like AAAS (American Association for the Advancement of Science), and the IEEE Robotics & Automation Society (RAS), where she was elected twice as AdCom member and is founding co-chair of the Technical Committee (TC) on Soft Robotics.
 She founded and chaired the 1st IEEE-RAS International Conference on Soft Robotics (RoboSoft) in 2018, serving now in its Steering Committee.
-She is Co-Chair of Gordon Research Conference on Robotics 2024.
+She was Co-Chair of Gordon Research Conference on Robotics 2024.
+She served as Program Chair for IEEE/RAJ International Conference on Intelligent Robots and Systems in 2018 and 2014.

 She co-founded the spin-off company RoboTech, in edutainment robotics.